- •

 Luggage Allowance: Most ferry companies permit 1 piece of luggage weighing up to 50 kg per person.
 However, this can vary by company or ferry vessel.
 Per ferry:

-- ROBINSON R44 WHITE, Robinson R66: Up to 0kg per passenger.
+- BLUE STAR CHIOS: Up to 50kg per passenger.

 You are advised to label your luggage clearly and make sure to place it in designated storage areas when boarding.
 For any oversized or additional luggage, extra fees may apply, depending on the ferry company.